CP1404/Practicals/prac_10/README.md

 ### Modifications

-Right, so now it's your turn to make this more interesting and appealing.
+Now it's your turn to make this more interesting and appealing.
 What else could you do to it?

 - Start by adding the page title to the results